uruloki85/documentacion/R.md

   str_to_title(c("a simple test", "Another-test"))
   ```
-  Output: [1] "A Simple Test" "Another-Test"
+  [1] "A Simple Test" "Another-Test"